 The more visible you are, the more likely you’ll land a great job.
 Focus on using relevant keywords, developing connections and endorsements, and using a professional photo.
 Finally, don’t forget to include your email in your profile so hiring managers can contact you.
 With all of these elements in place, your profile will have increased visibility and higher search engine ranking.

-Victoria LoCascio, The Aces Company president, is a Certified Résumé Writer with master’s degrees in Leadership & Communication, and 10+ years hiring experience.
+Victoria LoCascio, Ace Your Interview president, is a Certified Résumé Writer with master’s degrees in Leadership & Communication, and 10+ years hiring experience.

 Photo Credit: Shutterstock